March 2, 2019

 The pinewood derby is one of the most popular and successful family activities in Cub Scouting.
 Pinewood derby cars are small wooden models that Cub Scouts make with help from their families.
 Then they race the cars in competition.

 The cars are powered by gravity and run down a track.
-Every boy can design and build his own "grand prix" car to enter in the race.
+Every Cub Scout can design and build their own "grand prix" car to enter in the race.
 Win or lose, Scouts will take pride in having done their best.
 Scouts learn craft skills, the rules of fair play, and good sportsmanship—things they will remember for life.

 "How to Build a Simple, but Fast Car"